quantlabio/quantlab/CONTRIBUTING.md

 For general documentation about contributing to Jupyter projects, see the [Project Jupyter Contributor Documentation](https://jupyter.readthedocs.io/en/latest/contributor/content-contributor.html).

-All source code is written in [TypeScript](http://www.typescriptlang.org/Handbook).
-See the [Style Guide](https://github.com/jupyterlab/jupyterlab/wiki/TypeScript-Style-Guide).

 ## Setting Up a Development Environment